rmesch/Parallel-Bitmap-Resampler/README.md

 # Repository R.Schaaf
- Tools for Delphi, currently high-quality and fast rescaling of VCL-bitmaps
+ Tools for Delphi, currently high-quality and fast rescaling of VCL-bitmaps.
+ Supports Delphi 10.x and up, probably works for some earlier versions, but untested.